me

 Distinguishing the Knowable from the Unknowable with Language Models

-with Gustaf Ahdritz, Tian Qin, Nikhil Vyas, and Boaz Barak
+Gustaf Ahdritz, Tian Qin, Nikhil Vyas, Boaz Barak, and BE

 Watermarks in the Sand: Impossibility of Strong Watermarking for Generative Models

-with Hanlin Zhang, Danilo Francati, Daniele Venturi, Giuseppe Ateniese, and Boaz Barak
+Hanlin Zhang, BE, Danilo Francati, Daniele Venturi, Giuseppe Ateniese, and Boaz Barak

-with Depen Morwani, Costin-Andrei Oncescu, Rosie Zhao, and Sham Kakade
+Depen Morwani, BE, Costin-Andrei Oncescu, Rosie Zhao, and Sham Kakade

 ICLR 2024 (spotlight) | Blog post

-Pareto Frontiers in Neural Feature Learning: Data, Compute, Width, and Luck
+Pareto Frontiers in Deep Feature Learning: Data, Compute, Width, and Luck

 NeurIPS 2023 (spotlight)